Have you ever felt like an introvert in a world of extroverts?

 Here are some of my favorite freelance ideas that can help an introverted business thrive:

 1. Virtual Assistance – If you’re great at multitasking or providing administrative support, consider offering virtual assistant services online.
-You’d be surprised how much businesses need reliable assistants who can handle daily tasks such as appointment scheduling and emails quickly and efficiently.
+You’d be surprised how much businesses need reliable virtual assistants who can handle daily tasks such as appointment scheduling and emails quickly and efficiently.

 2. Graphic Design – Creatives often find working remotely ideal because they don’t need to physically meet up with clients in order to discuss project details or get feedback.
 Platforms like Fiverr provide access to hundreds of design gigs ranging from logos, brochures, flyers, web design, and even illustrations and animations!